 nice looking bark, nice leaf, doesn't produce many seeds, and has brilliant fall

-close-up of a Shantung maple's half-opened flowers.
+close-up of a Shantung maple's half-opened cluster of small flowers.

 seedling grown Shantung maple in fall color.
 This beautiful tree has